Timer/jocse-paper/paper.md

 The synthetic data is in the form of a gene-by-sample matrix consisting of the presence or absence of each gene within the sample.
 This data was generated according to a model we defined.
 We then ensured the result of the consensus network(s) matched our model to validate functionality and evaluate a degree of correctness for our algorithm.
-Each test was run five times with the mean, standard deviation, and standard error calculated.
+Each test was run five times with the mean, standard deviation, and standard error calculated to measure runtime consistency.

 The library being used to run the tests is available online @sourcecode.
 This library was implemented as described in this paper.